jboss-fuse/fuse-karaf/quickstarts/camel/camel-salesforce/README.md

 In studying this quick start you will learn:

 * how to define a Camel route using the Blueprint XML syntax
-* how to build and deploy an OSGi bundle in JBoss Fuse
+* how to build and deploy an OSGi bundle in Red Hat Fuse
-* how to use JSON data format in JBoss Fuse
+* how to use JSON data format in Red Hat Fuse
-* how to use OSGi config admin in JBoss Fuse
+* how to use OSGi config admin in Red Hat Fuse
 * how to use the Camel Salesforce component

 For more information see: